 Related: Best Samsung Gear VR apps and games

-Again, although neither Samsung nor Apple seemed to make a big deal out of their respective devices being Atmos-capable, it seems that the handsets listed are able to reproduce Atmos sound.
-We will provide an update once Dolby gives us clarification.
+Again, although neither Samsung nor Apple seemed to make a big deal out of their respective devices being Atmos-capable, it seems that most handsets are able to reproduce Atmos sound.

 New dimensions of sound